bxdoan/bxdoan/README.md

 <div align="center">

-> The battles that count aren’t the ones for gold medals.
-The struggles within yourself–the invisible battles inside all of us–that’s where it’s at.
+> Sometimes I do feel like I’m a failure.
+Like there’s no hope for me.
+But even so, I’m not gonna give up.
+Ever!

-> — Jesse Owens —
+> — Izuku Midoriya —

 </div>